Choosing

 typically like a boat with good initial stability while experienced

 paddlers favor a boat with good secondary stability.
-Initial stability is
+Initial stability

 the tendency of the boat to lean or shift away from a perfectly